dribnet/purvs/README.md

 ### Notes:
 One thing I've noticed is at very high image densities the texture of certain shapes just disapears lossing the effect of certain shapes

+Mainly experimenting at this point with different shapes and the scaling of those shapes, it's a little hard to conceptualize at this point what will look best at different scales